CSC207-UofT/course-project-group-047-1/phase0/CRC/Menu.md

-Class name: Menu
+Class name: Menu(Controller)

 Responsibilities:
 * Specify the interaction of user and the program(Specify input output process)

-Variables: None
+Variables:
+* items
+* input
+* manager

 Collaborators:
-* This class use all other classes except entities and the command line interface
+* This class use all other classes except the command line interface